 Gurugram: Muslim man thrashed for wearing skull cap, asked to remove, chant Jai Shri Ram

 Gurugram, May 27: A Muslim man was assaulted in Sadar Bazar, Gurugram by 5-6 youths for wearing traditional skull cap on May 25 night.
-The 25-year-old was returning to his shop after offering prayers when the group accosted him, and allegedly asked him to remove his skullcap and chant Bharat Mata ki Jai and Jai Shri Ram.
+The 25-year-old was returning to his shop after offering prayers when the group accosted him, and allegedly asked him to remove his skull cap and chant Bharat Mata ki Jai and Jai Shri Ram.

 In a police complaint, Mohamad Barker Alam, 25, who hails from Bihar and is a resident of Jakob Pura, alleged that four youth intercepted him at the Sadar Bazar Lane and asked him to remove the traditional skull cap he was wearing.